OlivierLD/ROB/raspberry-sailor/Swing/README.md

 > _**Warning**_: These are demanding components.
 This might be a bit tough for small boards...

+## ChartComponents
+Do checkout the `examples` package, there is a lot in there, about several projections (Mercator, Gnomonic, Lambert, etc)
+You will generate your own Mercator templates, plotting sheets, build you own Viking Sun Compass, and more.

 ## Deviation Tool
 Look at [this](./Deviation-Tool/README.md).
 ```